-Public Holidays in India 2025 – Central & State Observances
+Public Holidays in India 2026 – National, Hindu, Islamic & Regional Days

-India has a complex holiday calendar combining central (national) holidays, state / regional holidays, and restricted / optional holidays.
-Central government offices follow a fixed list of mandatory holidays, while each state may add additional observances.
-Some holidays shift year to year.
+India has a complex public holiday calendar that combines central (national) holidays, state and regional holidays, and restricted or optional holidays.
+Central government offices follow a standard list of compulsory holidays, while each state and Union Territory may declare additional observances based on local culture, religion, and history.

 How Public Holidays Are Organized in India